thoughtful-solutions/thoughtful-solutions.github.io/README.md

   So that the architecture remains simple and easy to understand.

   Scenario: Count the number of active architectural rules
-    Given I have access to the architecture repository
+    GIVEN I have access to the architecture repository
-    When I count the number of files in the 'rules' directory
+    WHEN I count the number of files in the 'rules' directory
-    Then the total number should be less than 10
+    THEN the total number should be less than 10

 ```

 ### **Step 4: Link the Verification to the Principle**